-Espirito Santo School follows the guidelines set by the Fall River public schools for dates/types of immunizations and other health screenings.
+Espirito Santo School follows the guidelines set by the Fall River Public Schools & DESE for dates/types of immunizations and other health screenings.
 Parents of a student entering Espirito Santo School for the first time shall provide the student's health records, which indicate the completion of a recent physical examination and the necessary immunization(s) required for school entrance.
 A student must have an updated immunization record in order to begin the school year.
 School accident insurance forms can be found on our website or in our school office.
+If you have any questions regarding this, please contact the school nurse.